 Gil currently has responsibility for managing sustainability and maintaining external relations for EDANA.
 He manages several of the association’s Working Groups including the Circular Economy WG, Sustainability WG, Construction WG and the Communication & Advocacy SG.

-Abby Turner is the Senior Marketing Manager for Health and Hygiene for Dow Europe GmbH.
+Abby Turner is Dow’s Marketing Director for Health and Hygiene.
 In this role, she is responsible for the overall marketing strategy and execution of plans for existing and new products within key applications.
 She drives the innovation and sustainability strategy for the hygiene market working in close partnership within the value chain including machine manufacturers and brand owners.

 Abby has spent almost her entire career with Dow.
 Throughout the years, she has worked in a variety of roles including Customer Operations Leadership and Commercial Excellence Leader for EMEA.
 She graduated from an HCIMA in Hospitality and Event Management and more recently Marketing Diploma from IMD and the General Management program at INSEAD in France and Singapore.